EDM Efficiencies Excel

-Advancements from Sodick address the EDM process in terms of machining speed and surface finish improvements.
+Advancements in EDM processes in terms of machining speed and surface finish improve overall accuracy, productivity and profitability.

 The reemergence of reshoring has mold manufacturers continuing to seek out ways to improve surface finishes and accuracies while reducing cycle times.
 Keeping your EDM department up to date with the latest in machinery and technology is one way to do just that.
 A roundtable of EDM manufacturers and suppliers discuss common questions mold manufacturers ask as well as the latest advancements in EDM technology—in the areas of EDM automation, faster speeds, power supply and control units, wire threading, electrode materials, programming and software. .